• Room 01.027 - Sociology and Social Work

 Research Statement

 Dr Vieten was awarded a Doctor in Philosophy (PhD) by the University of East London (UEL), England, in 2008, and a MA in Gender & Ethnic Studies by the University of Greenwich, also Britain, in 2004.
-In Germany she read Law (Bremen) and Social Sciences (Oldenburg, MA), and worked on gender equality implementation and law in the 1990s.
+In Germany she read Law (Bremen) and Social Sciences (Oldenburg, MA), and worked as a consulter on gender equality implementation and law in the 1990s.

 Theoretically, Dr Vieten is inspired by feminist thinkers such as Nancy Fraser, Iris Marion Young, bell hooks, Kimberle Crenshaw, Nira Yuval-Davis, but also Sylvia Walby with respect to her work on the notion of 'European societalization'.